Knape/triggerhappy/README.md

 **returns:** ```string```

 #### keycode ```string```
-either supp,y the name of the letter or the number it represent
+either supply the name of the letter or the number it represent

 * **required:** ```true```
 * **default value:** ```null```